baimukashev/Photographic-Mosaic/README.md

 	 dataset_rename_images.m are used in the preparation step of the Dataset.
 Therefore, they are NOT needed to run.

 3. Files main_para and main_rect are main documents for paralelogram and rectangular implementation of the mosaic.

-How to run them:
+4. To run the script

 main_para (path_to_dataset, a, b, original_photo)